abstractguy/xagents/README.md

   any number of values, otherwise min and max.
 * For more info about how the optimization algorithms work under the hood, you may want to check optuna [docs](https://optuna.readthedocs.io/en/stable/).
-* Tuning from later stages of the training is available by passing.
+* Tuning from later stages of the training is available by passing `--weights <weights1.tf> <weights2.tf>` which loads agent respective model weights, and tuning starts from there.
 * Only the hyperparameters selected are tuned, the rest will keep the default values and will not be tuned or can have a single fixed value `--flag <val>`

-      --weights /path/to/respective/agent/trained-weights.tf

-  which will load the trained weights and starts optimizing from there.
 * Also, due to tensorflow issue mentioned above, tensorflow logging is silenced using `TF_CPP_MIN_LOG_LEVEL` environment variable to prevent each trial process from displaying the same import log messages over and over.